 Talk to Your Agent & Adviser

 It’s a good idea to ask your real estate agent and financial adviser for recommendations on lenders.
 This can also be a good time to discuss with your financial adviser where you plan to get the money from for your upfront costs.
-You should also consider your credit score (you can get a free credit report summary, which includes two credit scores, updated monthly, from Credit.com) and get it in the best possible shape before the application process begins.
+You should also consider your credit score (you can get a free credit report summary, which includes two credit scores, updated every 14 days, from Credit.com) and get it in the best possible shape before the application process begins.

 It’s a good idea to get referrals from your friends, family and websites about which lenders have worked (or not worked) for them.
 Beyond that initial reputation check, you need to do a background check on your top contenders through reviews as well as the Better Business Bureau.
 If you want to be extra-thorough, contact the lenders and got through any other questions you might have regarding closing hurdles, credit standards, etc.

 Get to know the details of your mortgage.
 This includes not just the interest rate and down payment but estimated closing costs, points, loan origination fees, transaction fees and any other costs you may incur.
 (You will get a Good Faith Estimate from the lender.)
 Don’t be afraid to get clarification.
 Ask what each fee includes and ask the lender for an explanation if there is anything you don’t understand.
 Read the purchase contract thoroughly so you know how your behavior will affect the deal and learn about the exact finance terms to ensure you know what is going on and don’t get caught by surprise.

 There are many options when it comes to securing a mortgage or refinance, so it’s important that you know what you are looking for and do as much research as possible to find the mortgage lender that best fit your needs and financial health.

 More on Mortgages & Homebuying:

 - How to Find & Choose a Mortgage Lender

 - How to Get Pre-Approved for a Mortgage

 - How to Get a Loan Fully Approved